 Some reports state that London rents increased by 0.61% in Q1 of this year.
 Other reports state that the average London rent has fallen by 2.3% since 2016.
 But a rent increase of 30% is so extraordinary that Oriana felt sure it must be illegal and contacted Renters’ Rights London.

 It is immoral but it’s not illegal, sadly.
 Because their first tenancy was just six months long, this new agreement represents the start of a new tenancy and the landlord can ask whatever she likes.
-But this landlord cannot force Oriana and Ty to sign the new agreement.
+But this landlord cannot force Oriana and Ty to sign a new agreement.
 The landlord cannot force them to leave without following the legal eviction process, either.
-And at the moment, that process normally starts with a four month notice period.
+And that process normally starts with a two month notice period.

 If the landlord is unwilling to negotiate on the rent, our advice is not to sign the new agreement but to stay on and to keep paying rent at the usual rate.
 The tenancy then becomes a periodic tenancy, running from month to month.